 Factors to consider and advantages of opting for luggage sets

 Travel frequency & duration: If you are purchasing the set for yourself, then make sure you have a need for all 2, 3 or 4 pieces.
 If it’s for your whole family then it’s a much easier decision.
 If you are unsure choosing a carry-on checked pairing would be an ideal solution.
-Some luggage sets even come with 5 to 8 pieces including packing cubes these offer you a chance to have an entirely matching packing setup.
+Some luggage sets even come with 5 to 8 pieces including packing cubes that offer you a chance to have an entirely matching packing setup.

 Nesting Capability: Nesting capability was essential for us.
 Any suitcase that couldn’t be nested would become quite a pain to store.
-Especially if you have the habit of travelling seasonally.
+Especially if you have the habit of traveling seasonally.
 This is an advantage of choosing sets too since matching luggage tend to fit better.

 Price: This is another one of the main advantages of purchasing a set.
 Many suitcases (not all) in the market are much cheaper when bought as a set when compared to individual buys.
 This way you can get the best of what’s on offer by even the big brands at a lower price.